Artwork by

 Written by Sulagna Chakraborty

-Avolition in the Context of Mental Health
+Avolition in Schizophrenia and Other Mental Health Disorders

 Avolition is a symptom often associated with severe mental health disorders, particularly schizophrenia and depression.
 It is characterized by a marked decrease in motivation and an inability to initiate purposeful activities.
 Avolition is considered one of the negative symptoms of these disorders, which means it reflects a loss of normal functioning rather than the presence of abnormal behaviors or thoughts.
 Negative symptoms are particularly challenging because they can hinder a person's ability to engage in essential daily activities, leading to a decreased quality of life.